cscnitc/inductions25/track1/reversing/README.md

 ---

 *Bonus for Task2 : You may also attempt basic binary exploitation and include screenshots of your process in the write-up.*

+You can also solve this year's first [FLARE On](https://flare-on.com/) challenge, we'll definitely be impressed :)